 During the past decade, "teaching for the test," has become a big business.
 And why if so many of us educators are rallying for less emphasis on testing, are we still doing test prep?
 It is time to stop talking and start doing, maybe not Occupy Wall Street style, but educated actions using common sense.
 We are putting all of our eggs in one basket and that basket is a bad test taken once a year.

-More than likely you agree with me on this – let’s agree that we have a national problem with our broken educational system and it is time to stand up and demand change.
-Let’s agree to work together and in addition to writing, talking, twittering, Faceboooking, blogging, YouTubing, digging, tumbling, TEDing, about it – we’ll start acting on getting this educational revolution rolling.
+More than likely you agree with me on this - let's agree that we have a national problem with our broken educational system and it is time to stand up and demand change.
+Let's agree to work together and in addition to writing, talking, twittering, Facebooking, blogging, YouTubing, digging, stumbling, TEDing, about it - we'll start acting on getting this educational revolution rolling.
 I hereby declare that I will not teach to one bad test and I will not tolerate having my students judged by the results of one test.